sourcebots/docs/content/kit/webcam.md

 It's recommended to manually focus the camera using a separate computer, and then use a __non permanent__ method (hot glue is great for this) to prevent it moving.

 {{% notice warning %}}
-There's no guarantee the webcam is correctly focused in your kit!
+You will likely need to manually focus the webcam before you first use it!
 {{% /notice %}}

 ## Mounting the camera
 The camera can be mounted in many different ways, from cable ties to duct tape.
 We recommend using the 1/4" screw mount on the base of the camera, commonly used for tripods.
-This has the advantage of being far sturdier than other methods and less prone to moving, whilst reducing any risk of damaging the camera.

 ## The LEDs
 The front of the webcam has 6 LEDs.
-These LEDs are fairly weak, however may increase reliability of image processing in close, dimly lit environments.

-The LEDs are controlled using a dial inline on the USB cable.
+The LEDs are controlled only using the dial inline on the USB cable.
 Although it's a dial, the LEDs only have an _on_ and _off_ state, no granular control.
-This also means it's not possible to control the LEDs from the [vision API](/api/vision).